 One of our favorite ways to visit Marlborough is to do a half-day wine tasting tour in the morning, and then launch out into the Marlborough Sounds for an afternoon cruise to taste local seafood paired with perfect local wines.
 This way, you get the best of both land and sea!

-Hawke’s Bay has been producing wine since the mid 1800s, and has earned an excellent international reputation for both white and red wines.
+Hawke’s Bay has been producing wine since the mid-1800s and has earned an excellent international reputation for both white and red wines.
 The diversity here sets it apart.
 You’ll find excellent Bordeaux blends and Chardonnay, as well as Syrah, dessert wines, and everything in between.
-Its landscape allows for its variety, with good sun, moderate rainfall, plains and hillsides.
-Like Marlborough, there is enough of a food and wine culture here to support lots of festivals, like the Food and Wine Classic held twice a year.
+Its landscape allows for its variety, with good sun, moderate rainfall, plains, and hillsides.
+Like Marlborough, there is enough food and wine culture here to support lots of festivals, like the Food and Wine Classic held twice a year.